 Saints running back Alvin Kamara arrested in Las Vegas, booked on battery charge

-LAS VEGAS - Saints running back Alvin Kamara was arrested Sunday after allegedly beating someone up in a Las Vegas nightclub.
+LAS VEGAS - Saints running back Alvin Kamara was arrested for battery just hours after playing in the NFL's Pro Bowl on Sunday.

-According to the Las Vegas Metropolitan Police Department, the victim was at a hospital Saturday afternoon and reported a battery to officers around 5:50 p.m.

-The victim told officers he was beaten up by Kamara at a nightclub in the 3500 block of South Las Vegas Boulevard.
+The Las Vegas Metropolitan Police Department said officers met with the victim at a hospital Saturday evening.
+The man told police he was beaten up by Kamara at a nightclub earlier that day.

-Officers arrested Kamara Sunday and said he was taken into custody without incident.

-Kamara was booked for battery resulting in substantial bodily harm.
-Officers did not release what injuries the victim suffered.
+Officers took Kamara into custody Sunday without incident and booked him for battery resulting in substantial bodily harm.
+He was jailed on a $5,000 bond and is due to appear in court Monday afternoon.

+Please click on the document below for more information on the arrest of Alvin Kamara.
+This investigation is still ongoing, anyone with any information about this incident is urged to call 702-828-3204 or contact @CrimeStoppersNV pic.twitter.com/QoUY9tEQT1— LVMPD (@LVMPD) February 7, 2022

 Trending News